Riley-I/SASS-tutorial/scss.md

       padding: 6px 12px;
       text-decoration: none;
     }
-}`
+}
+`

 ## Partials
-A way modularize your CSS and help keep things easier to maintain A partial is a Sass file named with a leading underscore The underscore lets Sass know that the file is only a partial file and that it should not be generated into a CSS file.
+- A way modularize your CSS and help keep things easier to maintain
+- A partial is a Sass file named with a leading underscore
+- The underscore lets Sass know that the file is only a partial file and that it should not be generated into a CSS file.
-Sass partials are used with the @use rule.
+- Sass partials are used with the @use or @import (older) rule.

 eg. `_variables.scss`